sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 API
 ---

 SWIFT offers a REST API.
-Information about this API and some examples are described at the :ref:`API page <api>`.
+Information about this API and some examples are described at the :ref:`API <api>` page.

 Cloudfuse
 ---------

 It is possible to mount SWIFT object storage as a file system.
-The :ref:`cloudfuse page <cloudfuse>` has more information.
+The :ref:`cloudfuse <cloudfuse>` page has more information.

 Duplicity
 ---------

 Duplicity is a backup tool that amongst others supports cloud storage systems.
-More information about this can be found at the :ref:`duplicity page <dupl>`.
+More information about this can be found at the :ref:`duplicity <dupl>` page.

 Rclone
 ------

 Rclone is the rsync for cloud storage.
-Here is more information on how to use rclone on the :ref:`rclone page <rclone>`.
+Here is more information on how to use rclone on the :ref:`rclone <rclone>` page.

 It features: